Meet the team who will guide you through a week exploring the places young Gerald considered to be his playground during his childhood on Corfu.

 Peter studied chemistry and became involved in addressing some of the more serious global pollution problems that we have created, before moving into the realm of teaching.
 He has a particular interest in the Orthoptera and allied insects and has been the national recording scheme organiser for this group since 2002.
 His combined interests in chemistry and natural history have led to the publication of books about the larger water beetles of the British Isles, the current status of the British and Irish Orthopteroid insects, and many articles and papers in a variety of journals, 16 of which concern the invertebrate fauna of Corfu.

-The third David was the Managing Director of The Durrell School of Corfu.
+David was the Managing Director of The Durrell School of Corfu.
 He is a strong supporter of compassionate farming, originally trained in agriculture, specializing in genetics, at Lancaster University.
 He has managed several commercial farms before taking up the reins of managing the largest city educational farm in London, The Mudchute.
 His farming career led him to take his family back to Cornwall, in order fulfill his life’s aim and run his own farm.
 David now lives in Corfu and spends his time between renovating houses and enjoying the wildlife in Corfu’s countryside.

 Alex was one of the founder directors of The Durrell School of Corfu when it was founded in 2002.
 She was the Administrative Director of the School until it’s closure in 2014.
 Alex is responsible for coordinating the Gerald Durrell Week and keeps the accommodation, transport and programme running as smoothly as the culture of the island and participants allow.